 Anywho, I wanted to do something similar (still using jelly), but with a new flavor twist.
 I decided on using orange marmalade for a tangy twist on this pot luck classic to make a Slow Cooker Meatballs with Orange Marmalade Recipe.

 I also decided, since I had the time, to make the meatballs from scratch, but you can use frozen ones if you’re short on time.
+Opt for from-scratch to keep this recipe clean eating.
+But you can find a pretty cleanish version at your local health food store.
+And you can even make this recipe vegan by using vegan meatballs!

 The result – a sweet meatball 10 year old me would have loved.

 This Slow Cooker Meatballs with Orange Marmalade Recipe would be great to make when you’re entertaining or if you need to take something to a pot luck.
 They’re a great appetizer but could also work well for a more tapas or small-bite kinda meal.
+And I love this as a finger food for a holiday party!

 - 1 pound ground beef